mubaraqwahab/thinkdev/src/decks/03-collections.md

 ### Does an object have a property? {data-id="useobjHeading"}

-Use the `in` operator to check if an object has a property
+Use the `in` operator to check if an object has a property:

 <pre data-id="useobj"><code data-line-numbers data-trim class="language-js">
-const app = {
+const course = {
-  name: 'WhatsApp Desktop',
-  rating: 4,
-  reviewsCount: 70,
-  price: 0,
-  status: 'Owned',
+  title: 'The Fundamentals of Business Strategy', 'reviews count': 0,
+  isNew: true,
 }

+console.log("title" in course) // true
-console.log("rating" in app) //true console.log("downloadsCount" in app) // false
+console.log("rating" in course) // false
 </code></pre>

 </section>